Last Updated on: 5th October 2023, 03:25 pm

 Growth lines are prone to injury, as these spaces will be thinner.
 They’re more vulnerable to being hit by hard objects and are more sensitive to hot temperatures.

-If damage occurs, you can put some tortoise-safe topical medication on the injury, like Neosporin.
+You can apply tortoise-safe topical medication on the injury if damage occurs, like Neosporin.

 Separating from The Shell